flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ### Beyond Tiles {.tabs-close}

 Sometimes, game artists may design a background for which the tile engine can't draw all required graphics.
-Now, modern consoles addressed this by implementing a **frame-buffer** architecture, enabling programmers to arbitrary alter each pixel individually.
+Now, modern consoles addressed this by implementing a **frame-buffer** architecture, enabling programmers to arbitrarily alter each pixel individually.
 However, this is not possible when there's very little memory...
 Well, the GBA happens to house 96 KB of VRAM.
 This is enough to allocate a **bitmap** matching the dimensions of the LCD screen.

 The good news is that the PPU actually implemented this functionality by including three extra modes, these are called **bitmap modes** [@graphics-bitmap]: